vibewaybusiness-oss/clipizy/README.md

 Transform your audio into stunning music videos with the power of AI.
-Create professional content in minutes, not hours.
+Create professional content in minutes, not hours!

 ## 🏗️ Architecture